hhandoko/kolektif_archive/.github/ISSUE_TEMPLATE/CHORE.md

 ---
 name: Chore
-about: Technical task to improve the development experience
+about: Technical tasks or maintenance activities to improve the development experience

 ---